 Can Expired Kombucha Make You Sick?

-However, when properly stored, kombucha shouldn’t make you sick.
+When properly stored, kombucha shouldn’t make you sick.
 It can stay for quite a while at best quality, especially if it has been unopened.

 If, however, your kombucha is open, you will want to ensure that it stays refrigerated and is consumed within one week.
 After that, the kombucha won’t taste as good.